 All of our products, except for our breads, are certified kosher dairy.
 This means that they either contain dairy products, or are produced in proximity to dairy products and should therefore be treated as being dairy from a Jewish perspective.
-Our breads are pareve, which means that they contain neither meat nor any dairy products, and are produced in a separate area of our facilities.
+Our breads are pareve, which means that they contain neither meat nor any dairy products, and are baked separately from dairy items.

 How are you open on Saturday while being a kosher establishment?

 Penina Randolph is Jewish and the driving force behind getting kosher certification.
 Penina, who is the general manager, is on site daily, does not work on Shabbat, nor is she an owner of the business.
 Penina’s in-laws, Marc and Deborah Randolph along with Cindy McLachlan are the original and current owners of PbR and are not Jewish therefore PBR is not bound to the laws regarding Shabbat observance.

 How can you use beef gelatin and still be kosher dairy?

 This is a complex concept and we follow the OU’s adherence to the laws regarding kosher gelatin.

 “This special kosher gelatin is made exclusively from the skins of kosher ritually slaughtered cows.
 Strikingly, this variety of beef-derived gelatin is considered pareve, and may even be combined with dairy ingredients!
 Although kosher laws are very strict concerning the segregation of milk and meat, the processing of these hides renders them pareve.
 Therefore, even kosher milk chocolate delicacies can be made with kosher beef gelatin.
 Orthodontists of the world rejoice: every sticky gummy treat is now available to the kosher consumer.”— OU